hubbleprotocol/hubble-public-api-docs/README.md

 # ...
 ```

 We also use Redis for caching API responses from PostgreSQL database.
-You can use docker-compose to run an instance of Redis locally.
+You can use docker-compose to run an instance of the Redis cluster locally.

 Run the API with yarn (for debugging) and dependencies with docker-compose: